TeamZeroWaste/LS-Zero-Waste-Vision/Week 4/Readme.md

 * **Open Images Dataset**:[Waste Container Dataset](https://storage.googleapis.com/openimages/web/visualizer/index.html?type=detection&set=train&c=%2Fm%2F0bjyj5)
 * **cvat.ai for Data Annotation**: [cvat.ai](https://www.cvat.ai/)

+***The deadline for the project submission is 11:59 pm, 6th July.
+No further extension for the submission will be provided.***
 This is the finale – a chance to get your feet wet, apply everything you’ve learned, and gain some experience with some real-world computer vision tools.
 So, go nuts from here on out!
 If you find cool stuff that's not directly related, don't worry about it – just explore, play around, and above all, have fun learning.

 Good luck, and we look forward to seeing what you come up with!🍀